ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 Now you can press the **Preview** button on the left side again.

 ![image](ex5img192.png)

-If you see that Port 4004 is already in use please see the next step.

 You may see a message in the terminal stating that the port is already in use (from previewing our application from exercise 1), click **Return/Enter** to use any other port for preview